 Another way to utilize mini toggle switches involves phase switching.
 When you change the phase of a pickup, you are changing the direction of the electrical current flowing through the copper wires.
-Most pickups are wired to be in-phase with each other, and their signals usually move in the same direction.
+Most pickups are wired to be in-phase with each other, causing their signals to move in the same direction.
 If a pickup is out of phase with itself, or another pickup, the signal will be moving in different directions in each coil, or each pickup.
 So at least two coils or pickups are needed to get a thinner, out of phase sound.
 The out of phase sound also has a lower output.
+Keep in mind that out of phase single coil pickups can sometimes produce an unwanted noise, or hum.